celery_config.py

 # Push to centralized logging (e.g., ELK, Datadog)

-CI/CD Gating & Integration Validation
+CI/CD Gating and Integration Validation

 Async invalidation pipelines must pass deterministic gates before deployment.
 The following GitHub Actions workflow validates queue topology, idempotency, and retry behavior under synthetic load.